MahmoudHanyFathalla/YOLOv8-Based-Thermometer-and-Human-Detection/README.md

 - **Nada Ahmed**

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

 ## Acknowledgments
 - **Ultralytics** for YOLOv8.
 - **Roboflow** for dataset augmentation.
 - **Google Colab** for cloud-based training and testing.

+## Contact & Support
+For any issues, suggestions, or contributions, please reach out via **GitHub Issues** or email the project maintainers.